Gentoo¶

 user

-The default gentoo package tree lives at /var/db/repos/gentoo
+The default gentoo package tree lives at /var/db/repos/gentoo.
+Besides all

 of the ebuilds, the profiles live here as well (including make.defaults,